-Twist it, turn it, anyway you want it.
+Twist it, turn it, any way you want it.
 Convertible laptops are meant to be a cornucopia of versatility, able to transform at the drop of a hat.
-The Acer Nitro 5 Spin (starting at $999, reviewed at $1,099) does that to a certain extent -- delivering solid multitasking power, good battery life, a comfortable keyboard and an easily convertible design.
-However, due to its entry-level Nvidia GTX 1050 GPU, the Nitro 5 Spin often falls short of the mark when it comes to gaming.
-Still, anyone looking for a decent multimedia laptop can get a lot a mileage out of this sleek system.
+The Acer Nitro 5 Spin (starting at $799, reviewed at $1,099) does that to a certain extent -- delivering solid multitasking power, good battery life, a comfortable keyboard and an easily convertible design.
+Due to its entry-level Nvidia GTX 1050 GPU, the Nitro 5 Spin isn't going to deliver the highest frame rates, but it's one of our picks for top cheap gaming laptops under $1,000.

 Upon opening the laptop in clamshell mode, you get some more of those beautiful red accents along the side of the laptop as well as along the touchpad.
 The keys on the keyboard are also lined in red that gain a lovely glow when the backlighting is engaged.
 The word Nitro printed in red (of course) sits between the speaker and keyboard.